IBM-Cloud/terraform-provider-ibm/website/docs/d/kms_kmip_cert.html.markdown

 ---
 subcategory: "Key Management Service"
 layout: "ibm"
-page_title: "IBM : kms-kmip-adapter"
+page_title: "IBM : kms-kmip-cert"
 description: |-
-  Manages key rings for IBM hs-crypto and KMS.
+  Manages a kmip adapter's certificate for IBM hs-crypto and KMS.
 ---

 # ibm_kms_kmip_client_cert
 Retrieves a KMIP Client Certificate from a Key Protect service instance based on the certificate name or ID.
 The region parameter in the `provider.tf` file must be set.
 If region parameter is not specified, `us-south` is used by default.
 If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
 For more information, about KMIP as a whole, see [Using the key management interoperability protocol (KMIP)](https://cloud.ibm.com/docs/key-protect?topic=key-protect-kmip&interface=ui).